College of Innovation and Design Resources: Competency-Based Education Student Handbook

 D2L

-All of a students' courses are accessed through D2L.
+All students' courses are accessed through D2L.
 Within D2L, you will be able to read course materials, take tests, submit assignments, and more.
 To access D2L, login to myLEO then click the Apps tabs and locate “myLeo Online (D2L Brightspace)” with the laptop icon.
 After clicking this icon, students will be automatically logged into D2L.

 EAB

 EAB is used as a communication and documentation tool in the advising office as well as other offices around campus.
 Students utilize EAB to schedule appointments with their advisor.
 Students can use this link to access EAB.
-Once a student logs in they click the get assistance button on the right hand side and follow the prompts to set up an appointment.
+Once a student logs in, they click the get assistance button on the right-hand side and follow the prompts to set up an appointment.
 Advisors have individual links that take the students directly to their scheduling once they log in.
-If no appointments are available when you can meet you can request an appointment and the advisor will contact you directly.
+If no appointments are available when you can meet, you can request an appointment, and the advisor will contact you directly.
 Check out the guide on how to schedule an appointment through EAB.

 CBE Course Structure